How AC, Single-Phase and Three-Phase Electricity Work

 Frequency

-AC devices must have a frequency rating that match the electrical energy supplier's frequency where they are intended to be used, otherwise they may not operate well or may stop working.
+AC devices must have a frequency rating that matches the electrical energy supplier's frequency where they are intended to be used, otherwise they may not operate well or may stop working.

 On the AC sine wave, the largest value reached by voltage or current in every half cycle is called the peak value.